Did You Know? SB 721 and AB 2579 - California’s Balcony Inspection Law (2025 Update)

 Licensed civil or structural engineers

-Building contractors with "A," "B," or "C-5" license classifications and at least five years of experience in constructing multistory wood frame buildings
+Building contractors with “A“, "B", or "C-5" license classifications and at least five years of experience

 Certified building inspectors or building officials